-Attached as Appendix 5 is a CSV file with the relevant list of the federal programs that will be analyzed to remove enforceable commitments from the set of locations eligible for BEAD funding.
+Attached as Appendix 5 is a list of the federal programs that will be analyzed to remove enforceable commitments from the set of locations eligible for BEAD funding.

 5.4 Challenge process design: Process description

 This DTI plan is largely based on the NTIA BEAD Challenge Process Policy Notice and DTI's understanding of the goals of the BEAD program.
 The full process is designed to ensure a transparent, fair, expeditious, and evidence-based challenge process.